 Associate Professor of Political Science, SMU

 Matthew Wilson is Director of the Center for Faith and Learning and Associate Professor of political science at Southern Methodist University.
 His research focuses on public opinion, elections, representation, and the role of race and religion in politics, both in the United States and abroad.
 He is the author, co-author, or editor of three books and several dozen articles and essays, including Understanding American Politics and Politics and Religion in the United States.
-He has received research grants from the American Political Science Association, the John G. Tower Center for Political Studies, and the Sam Taylor Foundation of the United Methodist Church, and his teaching has been honored with awards from the SMU Department of Residence Life and the Cary M. Maguire Center for Ethics and Public Responsibility.
+He has received research grants from the American Political Science Association, the John G. Tower Center for Public Policy and International Affairs, and the Sam Taylor Foundation of the United Methodist Church, and his teaching has been honored with awards from the SMU Department of Residence Life and the Cary M. Maguire Center for Ethics and Public Responsibility.
 He routinely serves as a commentator on political affairs for local, national, and international media outlets.

 Education and Honors